-The "press_model" command (also: "pressure_model") lets you control the method used to calculate fugacity coefficients and gas partial pressures.
-Three nonideal pressure models are coded in the software: Tsonopoulos, Peng-Robinson, and Spycher-Reed, as described in the GWB Essentials Guide.
+The "press_model" command (also: "pressure_model") lets you control the method used to calculate the fugacity coefficients that relate a gas' fugacity to its partial pressure, as well as the partial molar volume for each gas.
+Three nonideal models are coded in the software: Tsonopoulos, Peng-Robinson, and Spycher-Reed, as described in the GWB Essentials Guide, or you can assume ideal behavior.

 By default, the pressure model is taken from the header lines of the thermo dataset in use, but you can use the "press_model" command to override the default setting.
-Keywords "Tsonopoulos", "Peng-Robinson", and "Spycher-Reed" set the pressure model directly (you need only enter the first three letters), whereas "default" returns to the setting in the thermo dataset, and "off" (also: "ideal") disables the feature, forcing all fugacity coefficients to one.
+Keywords "Tsonopoulos", "Peng-Robinson", "Spycher-Reed", and "ideal" set the pressure model directly (you need only enter the first three letters), whereas "default" returns to the setting in the thermo dataset.